 When you have student loans, the last thing you want to do is fall into default because you can’t afford the payments.
 A default can impact your credit and have other effects on your long-term financial future.
-If you’re facing financial difficulty, or have some other issue, there are two options that allow you to hit the pause button on your federal student loan payments: forbearance and deferment.
+If you’re facing financial difficulty or have some other issue, two options allow you to hit the pause button on your federal student loan payments: forbearance and deferment.

 Forbearance is for temporary situations, and you're responsible for the interest that accrues.
 Deferment is for longer-term situations, and you may be responsible for the interest that accrues.
 Deciding between forbearance and deferment for your student loans can be a tough decision, but here’s the information you need to make the right choice for your situation.